ppfeiler/link-it/README.md

-# Script-Link
+# Link-It

 ## About

-Script-Linker is a tool born out of personal necessity, tailored to streamline my scripting workflow.
+Link-It is a tool born out of personal necessity, tailored to streamline my scripting workflow.
 As someone who writes numerous scripts to encapsulate various tasks, I found myself needing a simple way to make these scripts easily accessible, regardless of their location across my system.
 This tool solves that problem by creating symlinks in `~/.local/bin`, ensuring that all my scripts are just a command away, no matter where they reside.

 This project was not only a solution to a practical problem but also a fun and engaging journey into scripting and automation.
 It stands as a testament to the power of scripting in simplifying and optimizing daily tasks.